 Potential Long Term Impact

-The project contributes to youth development in skills for self-reliance and entrepreneurship.
+The project contributes to youth development by providing skills for self-reliance and entrepreneurship.
 It creates employment opportunities for disadvantaged youths and young adults - helping them to move from poverty and unemployment to self-sufficiency.
 This effective intervention continues to provide the essential skills that school drop outs and unemployed youths need in their quest towards financial independence.

 Total Funding Received to Date: £1,724